MUI NE, LITTLE SAHARA IN VIETNAM

 - You will enjoy the local gastronomy largely influenced by the marine flavors.
 With your feet in the water in a seaside restaurant or on a plastic stool in a street restaurant, the pleasure remains the same.

 - Pamper yourself in a spa.
-After a day's excursion, succumb to the pleasure of massages, body treatments, hydrotherapy, sauna or hammam... the offer is vast and has enough to get you back in shape for the rest of your trip in Vietnam.
+After a day's excursion, succumb to the pleasure of massages, body treatments, hydrotherapy, sauna or hammam... the offering is vast and has enough to get you back in shape for the rest of your trip in Vietnam.

 Best season: Benefiting from a unique microclimate, Mui Ne is one of the driest places in Southeast Asia.
 However, we recommend that you visit Mui Ne between October and March to take advantage of optimal weather and temperatures.